 Despite the metric issues, measuring team cohesion is important – it makes it possible to assess it.
 And by being able to assess it, you can more easily perceive how the team’s cohesiveness is developing over time, how teams inside the organization differentiate in cohesion, and what you can change to improve it.

-A more informal assessment can be done by asking questions that focus on topics like the degree of closeness between members, the attractiveness of the group to the member, and the resistance to leaving, for example.
+A more informal assessment can be done by asking questions that focus on topics like the degree of closeness between members, the attractiveness of the group to the member, and the resistance to leaving.
+Additionally, discussing how well team members feel their individual strengths are recognized and leveraged within the team can offer deeper insights into the factors influencing team cohesion.

 What Can Negatively Affect Team Cohesion?